brendan-mcmahon/goaliphant/Project Plan.md

     - [x] When a user uncompletes a goal, decrement their `TicketCount`
     - [x] New DynamoDB table called `GoaliphantRewards` that basically just tracks a list of rewards each player can earn with tickets
     - [x] New Bot command: `/rewards` that lists those rewards
-    - [ ] New Bot command: `/redeem {#}` that sends a message to the partner with the reward name, and deducts the predefined number of tickets from the user
+    - [x] New Bot command: `/redeem {#}` that sends a message to the partner with the reward name, and deducts the predefined number of tickets from the user
     - [x] New Bot command: `/wallet` that sends a message to the user with their current ticket count.
     - [x] New Bot command: `/add-reward` that kicks off a short process to create a new reward for your partner.
 3. **Honey-Do** 🐝
-   -[ ] As in #2, add a `Partner` data point to Users that refers to another User in the system -[ ] New Bot command: `/honey {1, 2, 3}` that operates the same as the `/add {1, 2, 3}` but adds it to the partner's honey-do list instead of their regular list.
+   -[x] As in #2, add a `Partner` data point to Users that refers to another User in the system -[x] New Bot command: `/honey {1, 2, 3}` that operates the same as the `/add {1, 2, 3}` but adds it to the partner's honey-do list instead of their regular list.
-   * Optional ideas:
-		- [ ] Only apply tickets to items on the honey-do list
-		- [ ] Allow the users to assign a ticket bounty to each individual item
 ---

 ## Technical Requirements